marsoupilami25/HomeAssitantKnxAutomaticImport/Docs/description.md

 ### Response to Read configuration variable (RtR)

-The Response to Read is a configuration variable that identifies if an entity will answer to a read request.\
+The Response to Read is a configuration variable that identifies if a KNX integration entity will answer to a read request.\
+When HomeAssistantKNXAutomaticImport searches for a Response to Read, it is:
+* checking if a state address exists
-When HomeAssistantKNXAutomaticImport searches for a Response to Read, it is analyzing the read KNX flag of the objects associated to the group address associated to the Response to Read.
+* analyzing the read KNX flag of the objects associated to the group address associated to the Response to Read.
-If one is found to be active, the Response to Read configuration is set to True, False otherwise.
+If a state address exists or a read KNX flag is found, the Response to Read configuration is set to False, True otherwise.

 ### Value Type configuration variable (VT)